Begin your legal education journey with UT Law.

 The Tennessee Law Scholars and Research Associates program is the premier scholarship program offered by the College of Law.
 Scholars receive a full-tuition scholarship for in-state or out-of-state tuition, among other financial benefits.
 Candidates who have been admitted to this program typically have academic credentials in the 80th percentile of UT’s admitted candidate pool and have demonstrated experience, aptitude, and interest in research.
 Scholars develop valuable research skills and work closely with faculty an average of ten hours per week during their six semesters of law school.

 Scholars retain the award for up to six semesters of legal study.
 Scholars must maintain a full-time course load, remain in good academic standing, and successfully complete research assignments.

 Applicants interested in this program should complete their admissions applications by February 1.

 The value of tuition paid is considered as part of the financial aid package.
 Should the total amount of financial aid available exceed the total cost of attendance and/or demonstrated financial need, the candidate may be required to choose among various funding sources.

 A stipend is paid in monthly installments from August to April each year.
-The total value of the stipend for the 2016 – 2017 academic year is approximately $6,250.
+The total value of the stipend for the 2020 – 2021 academic year was approximately $6,250.

 Student health insurance is arranged with the university’s provider and paid for by the university.